jlangch/venice/doc/readme/venice-meets-llms.md

 #### Return value

-*Returns a map with the response data:*
+*The return value is a map with the response data:*

 | Field      | Description |
 | :---       | :---        |